Hoonthecreator/for-people-who-will-be-confused/README.md

 and <strong>long one</strong> (<em>It's called 'anods' and It connects to power</em>)

-* I personally recommend you to try the TinkerCAD circuit simulator and watch the youtube video.
+* I recommend you to try the TinkerCAD circuit simulator and watch the youtube video.

 Link for TinkerCAD circuit simulator https://www.tinkercad.com/dashboard?type=circuits&collection=designs